yandaisy/p8105_finalproject/proposal.md

 Kasturi Bhamidipati (kb3246), Maisie Sun (ms6360)
 2022-11-12

-## Abortion trends in New York and Georgia (2016-2020): A Comparative Analysis
+## Abortion trends in New York and Mississippi (2017-2020): A Comparative Analysis

 ### Motivation